-Core & distributed course requirements for Bachelor of Science degrees are comprised of the four following groups:
+Core & distributed course requirements for Bachelor of Science degrees are comprised of the following four groups:

-- Core Curriculum Students in all degree options are required to complete all course requirements listed in this group. - Humanities and Social Sciences Requirement Students in all degree options must complete this requirement. - 3.
-Science Requirement Students in all degree options are required to complete a minimum of three out of five courses from this list.
-For some majors the three courses are prescribed, while other majors leave the choices to the student.
-See the Science Requirement chart to determine the courses allowed for your particular major program. - 4.
-Engineering Requirement Students pursuing an engineering-based degree are required to complete the courses in this list.
-However, each engineering program will place the courses in the sophomore year or later based on the flow of the particular program.
-These are not considered freshman year courses.
+- Core Curriculum Students in all degree programs are required to complete all course requirements listed in this group. - Humanities and Social Sciences Requirement Students in all degree programs are required to complete all course requirements listed in this group. - Science Requirement Students in all degree programs are required to complete a minimum of three courses as prescribed by the specific degree program. - 4.
+Engineering Requirement Engineering Requirements are applicable to undergraduate students in engineering disciplines as specified by the degree program.
+See Department and Division program descriptions in this Bulletin for specific courses required.